AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/use-templates.md

 GenStudio for Performance Marketing enables content creators to produce consistent on-brand marketing content quickly using _templates_.
 A template significantly reduces the time and effort required to generate new content by providing a starting point that includes pre-configured layouts and design elements.

 While GenStudio for Performance Marketing does not support the direct creation of templates within the application, you can easily design and prepare templates using popular design tools, such as Adobe XD or Adobe Campaign.
-Once your design is complete, you can adapt it for use in GenStudio for Performance Marketing by following these steps:
+Once your design is complete, you can adapt it for use in GenStudio for Performance Marketing.
+Begin using templates by following these steps:

 1. **Design Your Template**: Use your preferred design tool to create the visual layout of your [template with elements](#template-elements) such as a preheader, headline, body, CTA, images, and footer.

 2. **Code Your Template**: Convert your design into HTML and inline CSS to ensure it is clean and responsive across various devices.
+Consider the [accessibility guidelines](accessibility-for-templates.md) to aid in reaching your maximum intended audience.

 3. **Prepare for GenStudio for Performance Marketing**: Adapt your HTML template using the Handlebars templating language.
-Insert placeholders to indicate where GenStudio should generate content dynamically.
-See how to [Customize a template](customize-template.md).
+Insert placeholders to indicate where GenStudio for Performance Marketing should generate content dynamically.
+See how to [Customize a template](customize-template.md) for GenStudio for Performance Marketing.

 By following these steps, you can create professional and effective templates that are ready for use in GenStudio for Performance Marketing, enabling you to produce on-brand content quickly and efficiently.